Achievable logoAchievable logo

 Professional Liability

-Professional liability insurance is a specialized type of liability insurance protection for individuals such as physicians, attorneys, certified public accountants, insurance producers, or directors or officers of corporations.
-Professional liability refers to liability arising from a failure to use care (negligence) according to the degree of skills expected from the professional.
-There are several forms of professional liability insurance:
+Professional liability insurance is a specialized type of liability coverage for professionals such as physicians, attorneys, certified public accountants, insurance producers, and corporate directors or officers.
+Professional liability refers to liability arising from a failure to use reasonable care (negligence) based on the level of skill expected from that profession.

 Malpractice

-Medical malpractice insurance is available to physicians, surgeons, dentists and hospitals for protection in case an injured third party takes legal action as a result of the insured’s negligence in his/her duties.
+Medical malpractice insurance is available to physicians, surgeons, dentists, and hospitals.
+It protects the insured if an injured third party brings legal action due to the insured’s negligence in performing professional duties.

-An insured is protected for his responsibility for bodily injury or property damage to others.
-Many policies also provide coverage for personal injury as well, such as the mental anguish suffered by the injured third party as a result of the insured’s negligence or non-performance.
+The insured is protected for legal responsibility for bodily injury or property damage to others.
+Many policies also cover personal injury, such as mental anguish suffered by the injured third party due to the insured’s negligence or non-performance.

-Many professional liability policies also include a provision that requires the insurer to secure the insured’s consent before it can settle a claim.
-The reason for this requirement is to protect the name and status of the professional.
+Many professional liability policies include a provision requiring the insurer to obtain the insured’s consent before settling a claim.
+This requirement helps protect the professional’s name and status.

 Errors and Omissions

-A wide variety of professions use an errors and omissions policies.
-Accountants, insurance producers or adjusters, architects, attorneys, stockbrokers, real estate brokers, or engineers are examples of those who would purchase E&O coverage.
+Many professions use errors and omissions (E&O) policies.
+Examples include accountants, insurance producers or adjusters, architects, attorneys, stockbrokers, real estate brokers, and engineers.

-The coverage provided is tailored to the needs of the profession in question.
-It pays for liability arising out of the performance of one’s professional duties due to negligence.
-For example, if an insurance agent makes an inadequate recommendation to a customer that somehow damages the customer, any forthcoming suit will likely be covered by the agent’s E&O policy.
+Coverage is tailored to the needs of the profession.
+It pays for liability arising out of the performance of professional duties due to negligence.
+For example, if an insurance agent makes an inadequate recommendation that harms a customer, a resulting lawsuit will likely be covered by the agent’s E&O policy.

 Directors and Officers

-Another type of professional liability contract is available to provide legal liability protection to a corporation director or due to an officer’s errors and/or omissions.
-This type of policy protects the corporate officer from legal suits by stockholders or others arising out of mismanagement.
+Another type of professional liability contract provides legal liability protection for a corporate director or officer for errors and/or omissions.
+This type of policy protects corporate leadership from lawsuits by stockholders or others alleging mismanagement.

 • Druggists Liability